Malliavin differentiability of McKean-Vlasov SDEs with locally Lipschitz coefficients: Malliavin differentiability via the interacting particle system

-Thus $D_s^j X_t^{i}$ is uniformly bounded over $N$ in $L^2([0,T]^2)$.
-As an aside, we obtain that $D_s^j X_t^{i} \rightarrow 0$ in $L^2$ for $i\neq j$ as the size of interacting particle system $N \rightarrow \infty $ -- this is in line with Lemma \ref{lemma:djzi}, since referring back to our non-IPS analogy, particles essentially become more conditionally independent as the particle system size gets larger.
+Aside, we obtain that $D_s^j X_t^{i} \rightarrow 0$ in $\bD^{1,2}(\cS^2) $ for $i\neq j$ as the size of interacting particle system $N \rightarrow \infty $.
+This is in line with Lemma \ref{lemma:djzi}, since referring back to our non-IPS analogy, particles essentially become more conditionally independent as the particle system size gets larger.